The Early Life Stress and Self-Regulation Study

-The Development of Self-Regulation in Early Childhood Study examines the emergence of children's capacity to control their behavior, attention, and emotions over the first several years of life.
-We are recruiting families with children ages 24-48 months from Ypsilanti and surrounding areas.
+The Early Life Stress and Self-Regulation (ELSSR) Study is an NIH-funded project examining the emergence of children's capacity to control their behavior, attention, and emotions over the preschool years.
+We are recruiting families with children ages 36-59 months from Ypsilanti and surrounding areas.
 We visit their homes and observe how they interact, measure the child's budding self-regulation, and ask parents to complete a number of questionnaires.
 We are also collaborating with Dr. Angela Staples and the Sleep and Social Development Lab to examine how sleep affects these behaviors.
-We plan follow these families longitudinally to examine the development of self-regulation over time.
+We plan to follow these families longitudinally to examine the development of self-regulation over time.
 We hope to learn what factors promote resilience in children so we can inform interventions.

 Students in the lab are involved in recruiting participants, collecting data from families at home visits, and entering and coding data.
 Students who have contributed to the lab for at least one semester also have the opportunity to use the data to submit to a conference or contribute to a manuscript.